 Restricted Stock.
-The grant of a restricted stock award will not result in taxable income to the employee on the date of the grant, unless the employee makes a timely election under Section 83(b) of the Code to include in income the fair market value of the restricted shares as of the date of such transfer.
-At the time the substantial risk of forfeiture terminates with respect to a restricted stock award, the then fair market value of the stock will constitute ordinary income to the employee, and the Corporation will then be entitled to a deduction in the same amount.
-However, an employee who makes an election under Section 83(b) of the Code within 30 days of the date of transfer of the shares will have taxable ordinary income on the date of transfer of the shares equal to the excess of the fair market value of such shares (determined without regard to the substantial risk of forfeiture) over the purchase price, if any, of such restricted shares.
-If an employee makes an election under Section 83(b) of the Code, the Corporation generally will be entitled to a corresponding deduction in the year of grant.
+The grant of a restricted stock award will not result in taxable income to the recipient on the date of the grant, unless the recipient makes a timely election under Section 83(b) of the Code to include in income the fair market value of the restricted shares as of the date of such transfer.
+At the time the substantial risk of forfeiture terminates with respect to a restricted stock award, the then fair market value of the stock will constitute ordinary income to the recipient, and the Corporation will then be entitled to a deduction in the same amount.
+However, a recipient of restricted stock who makes an election under Section 83(b) of the Code within 30 days of the date of transfer of the shares will have taxable ordinary income on the date of transfer of the shares equal to the excess of the fair market value of such shares (determined without regard to the substantial risk of forfeiture) over the purchase price, if any, of such restricted shares.
+If a recipient makes an election under Section 83(b) of the Code, the Corporation generally will be entitled to a corresponding deduction in the year of grant.

-Any appreciation (or depreciation) after the date the value of the restricted shares initially becomes taxable to the employee that the employee later realizes upon a subsequent disposition of such shares will be treated as long-term or short-term capital gain (or loss) depending upon how long the shares have been held.
-If a Section 83(b) election has not been made, any dividends received with respect to restricted shares that are subject to restrictions generally will be treated as deferred compensation that is taxable as ordinary income to the employee.
+Any appreciation (or depreciation) after the date the value of the restricted shares initially becomes taxable to the recipient that the recipient later realizes upon a subsequent disposition of such shares will be treated as long-term or short-term capital gain (or loss) depending upon how long the shares have been held.
+If a Section 83(b) election has not been made, any dividends received with respect to restricted shares that are subject to restrictions generally will be treated as deferred compensation that is taxable as ordinary income to the recipient.